phani9/API-Documentation/README.md

   - unit
   - zipcode
 # - Note

+# Response:
+  - success or error code

+Redemption URL will be sent to Receiver email id or phone number.

 Create Order data will be secured in transit.
 Details will be shared with partners as part of integrations.